GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-water-observations-filtered-statistics-landsat-2.1.5/_details.md

 WO-FILT-STATS consists of:

-* a **Confidence layer** that compares the WO-STATS water summary to other national water datasets.
+* A **Confidence layer** that compares the WO-STATS water summary to other national water datasets.
-* a **Filtered Water Summary** which uses the Confidence to mask areas of the WO-STATS water summary where Confidence is low.
+* A **Filtered Water Summary** which uses the Confidence to mask areas of the WO-STATS water summary where Confidence is low.
 The Filtered Water Summary provides the long term understanding of the recurrence of water in the landscape, with much of the noise due to misclassification filtered out.
 Even though confidence filtering is applied to the Filtered Water Summary, some cloud and shadow, and sensor noise does persist.

 % ## Data description